Kenya rewilding corridor connects 120,000 hectares for elephant migration routes

 Kenya Wildlife Service and six community conservancies linked 120,000 hectares into a continuous rewilding corridor by May 2026.
 Early camera-trap counts recorded 840 elephant crossings through two restored underpass sites.

 Field teams measured the outcome in June 2026 using maps, surveys, and site visits.
-BBC News posted the full indicator table online so independent groups could review the same numbers.
+Daily Nation posted the full indicator table online so independent groups could review the same numbers.

 Landowners signed voluntary easements in exchange for tourism revenue shares.
 Rangers removed 37 kilometres of obsolete fencing and planted native acacia buffers along fields.
 Kenya Wildlife Service installed two highway underpasses with motion-triggered lighting.
 Local schools joined seed-collection weeks for native grasses.